For my birthday, Peter is taking me back to the capital of fries and chocolate: Brussels, a city I lived in for nearly 12 years.

 I only moved to Brussels for a year contract.
-This changed to three, and then I changed jobs and ended up staying for nearly twelve years.
+This changed to three, and then I changed jobs and ended up staying for more than a decade.
 My stay was brief compared to many.

 Brussels is a funny place that many love to hate.

-The first time I visited Brussels I left again after only a few hours.
+The first time I visited the capital of fries and chocolate I left again after only a few hours.
 I was visiting with friends and we had planned to stay for two nights to see the city.
 Mid-afternoon on the first day, we were already in the much cuter city of Bruges, relieved to have made it out of Brussels in one piece.
-One of my friends was not so lucky – her favourite boots were beyond repair, ruined by run ins with some wonky cobble stones and poorly placed dog poo.
+One of my friends was not so lucky – her favourite boots were beyond repair, ruined by run-ins with some wonky cobblestones and poorly placed dog poo.
 Her ankle was a little tender, too.

 Dirty, illogical and unimpressive were my first and only impressions of the capital.
 Why then did I decide to sign a contract that would force me to live in the city for a year?
 And why did I stay?

 It’s a lot like mould really

 Like many cities, Brussels grows on you the longer you live there.
 Once you get past the fries, chocolates and the waffles – and lose the pounds you put on sampling said fare – it starts to feel like home.

 You factor in extra time for standing in the queue just to purchase two stamps or to discuss your urgent need for hygiene supplies with security at the supermarket when there are still 20 minutes before closing.
 Logically, you accept this extra time and forget that this is not normal.